Learn about how to keep your Webex meetings, webinars, events and training sessions secure for you and for your guests.

-As a host, you’re the final decision maker concerning the security settings of your meetings, events, and training sessions.
-You control nearly every aspect of the meeting, event, or training session including when it begins and ends.
+As a host, you’re the final decision maker concerning the security settings of your meetings, events, webinars, and training sessions.
+You control nearly every aspect of the meeting, event, webinar, or training session, including when it begins and ends.

 Keep your meetings and information secure.
 Know and follow the security policies for your organization.
-Follow security best practices when you schedule a meeting, and during and after the meeting.
+Follow security best practices when you schedule a meeting, during a meeting, and after a meeting.

 Don’t share your Audio PIN with anyone.